Half-Life 2's Patch Adds an Incredible Commentary

 We just recorded one yesterday that

 is a silly topic, but ended up being some of our most thorough work as game journalists to date.
+Yes, I'm very proud of us.

-So, join us again next week as we talk about the game awards.
+So join us again next week as we talk about the game awards.